DallasMorningNews/django-chartwerk/README.md

 ### Github

-Chartwerk can commit your chart templates to a GitHub repository for safe keeping.
+django-chartwerk can commit your chart templates to a GitHub repository for safe keeping.

 `CHARTWERK_GITHUB_ORG`